Penalties for Drug Law Violations

 • Be administered or recognized by a federally– or state-licensed hospital, health clinic or medical doctor.

 Additional information regarding illegal drug conviction and financial aid eligibility is available on the Free Application for Federal Student Aid (FAFSA) website, www.fafsa.gov.
-Report any convictions involving illegal substances on question #23 of the FAFSA.
 If a student receives a drug conviction while receiving aid at John Wood Community College, the student is required to notify the Financial Aid Office immediately.